 Cloud Nothings continued their current tour on Friday (5/8) afternoon at the free annual NYU Strawberry Festival, their second of three NYC-area shows this spring.
 Like most of their recent shows, they split the set between their last two records with highlights like "Psychic Trauma," "No Future/No Past," "I'm Not Part of Me," "Wasted Days" and more.
 Also on the bill was local regulars Celestial Shore and LVL UP, and LA/NY's Field Trip.
 Pictures are in this post.

 Cloud Nothings return to the NYC-area this weekend for Asbury Park's Skate & Surf festival.
 More pictures from Strawberry Fest, and their setlist, below...

 photo: Adventures at Baby's earlier this month (more by Mimi Hong)

-UK rockers Basement announced a US summer tour earlier this month, and today they revealed the openers for the East Coast leg (not counting the NJ show, which is co-headlining with Title Fight).
+UK rockers Basement announced a US summer tour earlier this month, and today they revealed the openers for the East Coast leg.
 They'll be joined by their punky Run for Cover labelmates Adventures, and two Exploding In Sound bands, LVL UP and Palehound.
 Here's what Basement said about the openers: